October 2019 Update: New cases of Alabama Rot

 Here is a a map of confirmed cases of Alabama rot from December 2012 onwards.
 According to Alabamarot.co.uk, there have been 98 confirmed cases since then.

 Unfortunately, no cure for Alabama rot has been found.

-Because the cause of the condition is unknown, specialists cannot develop a vaccine to prevent the illness spreading.
+Because the cause of the condition is unknown, specialists cannot develop a vaccine to prevent the illness from spreading.
 Vets are able to treat kidney failure if it affects the dog, but this usually isn't effective enough to save the dog's life.

 Some dogs can fight the disease and survive with minimal damage to their health.
 Unfortunately, the condition is fatal for most dogs.

 There is no known way to prevent your dog from getting Alabama rot.
 Your best course of action is to monitor your dog's health, and see a vet if your dog develops any lesions.

 It's possible that Alabama rot is more common in Winter and Spring than in other seasons.
 More cases have been recorded between November and May than between June and October.
 It may help to be more careful during these months, though it isn't confirmed that the illness is seasonal.